Jakarta Server Pages: Example

 The value of variable in the object javabean is ${javabean.variable}.

 Additional tags

 The JSP syntax add additional tags, called JSP actions, to invoke built-in functionality.
 Additionally, the technology allows for the creation of custom JSP tag libraries that act as extensions to the standard JSP syntax.
+One such library is the JSTL.

+Jakarta Standard Tag Library

-One such library is the JSTL, with support for common tasks such as iteration and conditionals (the equivalent of "for" and "if" statements in Java).
+Jakarta Standard Tag Library (JSTL) supports common tasks that must be performed in JSPs.
+Examples includes iteration and conditionals (the equivalent of "for" and "if" statements in Java).

+Out of all the libraries in JSTL, the JSTL core library is most commonly used.
+A taglib directive must be used to specify the URI of the JSTL core library using a prefix.
+Although there are many different choices for the prefix, the "c" prefix is commonly used for this library.

 XML-compliant JSP

 JSP pages may also be written in fully valid XML syntax.
 Such JSP files commonly use the alternative .jspx file extension, which usually causes the application server to validate the XML syntax.